Subgaussian 1-cocycles on discrete groups: Introduction

+{This condition is introduced in \cite{JRS} to characterize the semigroups which admit a Markov dilation with certain nice properties in analogy to classical diffusion processes.} For example the Poisson semigroup on the circle satisfies \eqref{ncdif}, but it is not a classical diffusion semigroup.
+For a standard semigroup $T_t$ with \eqref{ncdif}, it was proved in \cite{JZ12} that the $\Ga_2$-criterion implies the following Poincar\'e type inequalities

 for all self-adjoint $f\in \nx$.
-The obstruction of inequalities like \eqref{pcr2} in the noncommutative setting was a lack of the good Burkholder inequality with appropriate norm or constant.
-Indeed, with the help of the optimal Burkholder--Davis--Gundy (BDG) inequality, it was proved that the classical diffusion semigroups satisfy \eqref{pcr2} under the $\Ga_2$-criterion; see \cite{JZ12}*{Theorem 3.9}.
+The obstruction of inequalities like \eqref{pcr2} in the noncommutative setting was a lack of the good Burkholder inequality with appropriate norms or constants.
+Indeed, with the help of the optimal Burkholder--Davis--Gundy (BDG) inequality, it was proved that the classical diffusion semigroups satisfy \eqref{pcr2} under the $\Ga_2$-criterion; see \cite[Theorem 4.9]{JZ12}.
 This may be regarded as a shortcut of the following implication in the classical diffusion setting

 Here the first implication was due to Bakry--Emery \cite{BE85} and the second was due to Aida--Stroock \cite{AS94}.

 The optimal classical BDG inequality due to Barlow and Yor \cite{BY82} asserts that

 for any continuous mean 0 martingale $X$, where $\lge X, X\rge$ is the quadratic variation of $X$.
 One way to obtain such an inequality in the noncommutative setting is through the Burkholder inequality \cite{JX03}